About Our Program:

 - Ability to handle and control a variety of active animals from small to large in size and to withstand varying temperatures and loud noises.

-- Following an offer to become a member of the volunteer program, agree to pay $14 (cash or check only) for the cost of a national background check (due at the time the volunteer application and background check consent form are submitted).
+- Following an offer to become a member of the volunteer program, agree to a national background check.

 - Complete hands-on training over a period of weeks and additional video training regarding animal behavior language and the role of Animal Services in the community.